Distracted on the Drive: How to Prove a Semi-Truck Driver’s Negligence

 Key Points:

-Is Boredom a Challenge that Truck Drivers Experience?
+Boredom a Primary Challenge for Truck Drivers

 Are Phones the Biggest Distractor for Semi Truck Drivers?